 20 Aug How stress damages your organisation

 One in two workers claim to suffer stress and anxiety at work, according to the mental health charity Mind.
 Government figures show that nearly a million people are claiming sickness benefit due to stress related problems.
-Other statistics tell us 12.8 million working days are lost every year due to stress at work although a massive 45 million days are lost due to general stress and anxiety problems.
+Other statistics tell us organisations lose a massive 45 million days due to general stress and anxiety problems.

 If you don’t think that these national statistics are important to you, then lets put them in perspective.
 The fact is that these monumental figures equate to an average 10.7 sickness days per employee in the public sector and 7.8 days per employee in the private sector.
 In monetary terms this absenteeism costs you nearly £600 for every employee on your pay role.

 But this is only the cost of absenteeism.
-The really damaging aspect of stress is that it is actually costing you even more money for every one of your people that turns up to work.
+The really damaging aspect of stress is that it actually costs you even more money for every one of your people that turns up to work.

 In fact, stress in the work place can be so harmful to productivity and profitability that every manager should recognise that good stress management is one and the same as good management.
 A simple working understanding of organisational stress management can dramatically (and inexpensively) improve your bottom line.